 Problem: You want your reader to access to a webpage directly from your document.

 Solution: Rather than making the reader copy a web address from your document and paste it into a browser, create a link between your document and the webpage that will that will allow the reader to jump from your document directly to the webpage.
-Word for Windows calls this link a hyperlink, whereas Word for Mac calls this link a link.
-In both cases, you can find the relevant button within the Insert tab.
+Simply type or paste the web address and press the enter key.

 Problem: Word has automatically created a hyperlink for the web address that you typed into your document, and you don’t want your document into include that hyperlink.